Election Resources on the Internet:

 by Manuel Álvarez-Rivera

-On April 9-23, 2006, the Republic of Hungary held its fifth parliamentary election since 1989, when the country made a peaceful transition to democracy after more than four decades of Communist rule.
-An overview of the electoral system used to choose members of the National Assembly - Hungary's unicameral legislature - is presented here; the Central European country's multi-party system be reviewed in Part III of this presentation.
+On Sunday, April 8, 2018, the Republic of Hungary held its eight parliamentary election since 1989, when the country made a peaceful transition to democracy after more than four decades of Communist rule.
+The electoral system used to choose members of the National Assembly - Hungary's unicameral legislature - from 1990 to 2010, and the new system introduced in 2011 are both reviewed here.

-National- and regional-level results are available here for the following parliamentary elections:
+National- and regional-level results are available here (and also in CSV format) for the following parliamentary elections:

 April 9-23, 2006 Results Election Map